 - Mini ITX

-There is also a fourth form factor also commonly found for workstation PC called E-ATX or Extended ATX.
-The following table clarifies the differences between the form factors
+A fourth form factor commonly found for workstation PC is E-ATX or Extended ATX.
+The following table clarifies the differences between the form factors.

 Form Factor | Dimensions | Purpose | Remarks | No. PCIe Slots |